sricks3/dotfiles/README.md

 # dotfiles
-NOTE: For the .bashrc_extend file to work, you must source it from your .bashrc (or other bash profile) file.
+NOTE: For the .shell_extend file to work, you must source it from your .bashrc (or other bash profile) file.